MarsBased/handbook/sections/rituals.md

 Some weeks, you'll share more technical stuff, while on others you will share the pictures of your holidays, notify us of a big achievement/change in your life, share a personal passion you have we didn't know about or just vent about something that you just can't keep inside any longer.

-## Coworking Wednesdays

-Those in Barcelona meet every Wednesday at Spaces 22@ (C/Pallars 193, 08005, Barcelona).
-We've got a partnership with them to work from there once per week.

-It's a great occasion to get more acquainted with people, as we go together for breakfast, lunch and occasionally for some beers at the end of the day.

 ## Martian Tapas

 The development team meets online every Thursday to discuss tech.